 Menopause is a time of significant transition in a woman's life.
-But before menopause there is a much longer transitional period, known as "perimenopause."
+But before menopause, there is a much longer transitional period, known as "perimenopause."
 Menopause is not the type of condition that comes out of the blue.
-There is generally a long, slow decline in the frequency of a woman's periods in which many hormonal changes start to take place on the road to menopause.
-This is the perimenopause period.
+There is a long, slow decline in the frequency of a woman's periods in which many hormonal changes start to take place on the road to menopause.
+This is the "perimenopause period."

-Perimenopause can be a stressful time, and one of the conditions that is most common during perimenopause is anxiety.
+Perimenopause can be a stressful time, and one of the conditions that are most common during perimenopause is anxiety.

 Stop, Don't Manage, Perimenopause Anxiety!

 Perimenopause may be a time with hormonal changes beyond your control.
 But no matter what causes your anxiety, it can be reduced and even cured with the right anxiety treatment.
 Start my anxiety test to find out more about how you can prevent and control perimenopausal anxiety.

 Complex Causes of Perimenopausal Anxiety

 Mood changes are listed as the number one most common problem associated with perimenopause, and anxiety is an extremely common condition.
 The cause of anxiety from perimenopause is not as simple as saying it is just hormonal.

 There is actually a range of causes that all interact with each other that may lead to anxiety during menopause.
 That's why you should take my anxiety test to find out more about your anxiety.
 Some of the causes of perimenopause include:

 Yes, while hormones are not solely to blame for anxiety during this transitional time, they certainly play a role.
 Hormones have a direct link to the production and management of neurotransmitters in your brain.